 Erika from Erika’s Travelventures

 One town that shouldn’t be missed on your Guatemala itinerary is San Pedro La Laguna.
-San Pedro is a chilled out town, popular with tourists, on the edge of beautiful Lake Atitlan.
+San Pedro is one of the most laid-back towns around Lake Atitlan and is popular with tourists.
 The lake is surrounded by cone-shaped mountains, which are mostly dormant (and some active) volcanoes.
 Volcan San Pedro is one of these dormant volcanoes that can easily be reached from San Pedro La Laguna.

 After relaxing or going out for drinks in San Pedro, climbing Volcan San Pedro is a great way to detox and work up a sweat.
 The jungles that you climb through are home to tropical monkeys and birds, and it’s easy to forget that you’re anywhere near civilization.